Lightning-AI/pytorch-lightning/docs/source-fabric/guide/checkpoint.rst

 Next steps
 **********

-See how Fabrics checkpoint mechanism can be integrated into a full Trainer in our template implementation:
+Learn from our template how Fabrics checkpoint mechanism can be integrated into a full Trainer:

 .. raw:: html